varennes/varennes.github.io/_posts/2015-3-4-codenotes.md

 \end{align*}
 $$

-The sign of $\Delta x$ depends on whether the cell's center of mass moves to the left(-) or to the right(+).
+The sign of $$\Delta x$$ depends on whether the cell's center of mass moves to the left(-) or to the right(+).
 The direction of the force is chosen randomly at the beginning of each calculation.
 This will bias the principal cell's movement either to the left or right.

 $$ f = \pm \vert\vec{f}\vert$$